Jump to main content of pageaccessibility informationSitemap

 Let to Buy Mortgages Explained

-Let To Buy is another mortgage product available to customers which offers an alternative to the popular "Buy To Let" option.
+A Let To Buy Mortgage is simply another mortgage product available to customers which offers an alternative to the popular "Buy To Let" option.

 A let to buy mortgage works by allowing you to borrow money to buy a new home to move into, while your existing residence is let out to tenants.